 Title Condition No Requirement Comments Compliance/ Recommendations Newstan Comments Updates since audit Newstan are considered non-compliant with the condition.
-DA- 73-11- 98 3.2 (e) (d) The Applicant shall also prepare the following environmental management plans: Archaeology and cultural management plan (refer condition 3.3) Flora and fauna management plan (refer condition 3.4) Erosion and sediment control plan (refer condition 3.5(a)) Soil stripping management plan (refer condition 3.5(c)) Landscape management plan (refer condition 3.7) Bushfire management plan (refer condition 3.8) Land management plan (refer condition 3.9(a)) Wetland management plan (refer condition 3.9 (c)) Site water management plan (refer condition 4.1) Dust management plan (refer condition 6.4(d)) (e) The management plans are to be revised/updated at least every 5 years or as otherwise directed by the Director-General in consultation with the relevant government agencies.
+DA- 73-11- 98 3.2 (e) (d) The Applicant shall also prepare the following environmental management plans: Archaeology and cultural management plan (refer condition 3.3) Flora and fauna management plan (refer condition 3.4) Erosion and sediment control plan (refer condition 3.5(a)) Soil stripping management plan (refer condition 3.5(c)) Landscape management plan (refer condition 3.7) Bushfire management plan (refer condition 3.8) Land management plan (refer condition 3.9(a)) Wetland management plan (refer condition 3.9 (c)) Site water management plan (refer condition 4.1) Dust management plan (refer condition 6.1) Noise management plan (refer condition 6.4(d)) (e) The management plans are to be revised/updated at least every 5 years or as otherwise directed by the Director-General in consultation with the relevant government agencies.
 They will reflect changing environmental requirements or changes in technology/operational practices.
-Changes shall be made and approved in the same manner as the initial environmental management plans shall also be made publicly available at LMCC within two weeks of approval of the relevant government agencement plan.
-The plans shall also be made publicly available at LMCC within two weeks of approval of the relevant government agencement plan.
-The plans shall also be made publicly available at LMCC within two weeks of approval of the relevant government authority. (e) The following plans had not been revised and approved within the 5 year timeframe: Environmental Management Strategy (2010) (revised and submitted in 2014, awaiting DPE approval) Erosion and Sediment Control Plan (2006) Soil Stripping Management Plan (2010) Bushfire Management Plan (2006) (revised in 2009 and called the Revised Water Management Plan - RWMP however this has not been approved by the DP&E).
+Changes shall be made and approved in the same manner as the initial environmental management plans shall also be made publicly available at LMCC within two weeks of approval of the relevant government agovernment authority. (e) The following plans had not been revised and approved within the 5 year timeframe: Environmental Management Strategy (2010) (revised and submitted in 2014, awaiting DPE approval) Erosion and Sediment Control Plan (2006) Soil Stripping Management Plan (2010) Bushfire Management Plan (2006) (revised in 2009 and called the Revised Water Management Plan - RWMP however this has not been approved by the DP&E).
 On the basis of the above plans not been revised /approved in the last 5 years, this condition has been assessed as non-compliant.
 Non-compliant REC 04 NEWSTAN IEA 2015: Review, update and/or seek approval of the following environmental management plans: - Environmental Management Strategy - Erosion and Sediment Control Plan (2006) - Soil Stripping Management Plan (2010) - Bushfire Management Plan (2009) - Land Management Plan (2010) - Water Management Plan Refer also to discussion of improvement opportunities of individual plans in main report.
 Noted and addressed below.